-DIY Cinderella Shirt
+DIY Cinderella Shirt Tutorial

 Even though I made mine originally to wear to Disneyland this would be a fun project for an easy costume paired with a tulle circle skirt like the one pictured here or even for those fun themed races with a sassy running skirt where you want to dress up but need something that you are still comfortable in and have full range of motion.
-Personally I’m on the look out for the perfect pale blue knit so that I can make a quick DIY Maxi Skirt to wear with it to be the ultimate in cuteness and comfort!
+Personally, I’m on the lookout for the perfect pale blue knit so that I can make a quick DIY Maxi Skirt to wear with it to be the ultimate in cuteness and comfort!

-How to Make a Cinderella Shirt
+How to Make an Adult Cinderella Shirt

-My Cinderella Shirt is a simple upcycled project.
+This adult Cinderella Shirt is a simple upcycled project.
 All you need is: